 Categories and Criteria

-There will be 13 categories of Award covering the spectrum of professional classical music making.
-Each category will be decided by an independent jury.
-All Awards will be judged by the three core values of the Royal Philharmonic Society: creativity, excellence and understanding and on the following criteria:
+Across multiple categories, the Awards cover a braod spectrum of music-making.
+All Awards will be judged by the three core values of the Royal Philharmonic Society: creativity, excellence and understanding.

 Audiences and Engagement

 for an outstanding initiative by an organisation or individual to engage new and existing audiences with classical music.
 The scope of the Award embraces marketing, communication, creative programming, imaginative use of technology and innovative presentation.
 The jury will consider work that happened or concluded in 2017 and will want to see evidence of plans for sustaining these audiences in the future.

 for an outstanding contribution to chamber music or song by an ensemble, partnership, individual or organisation in the UK during 2017.

 for a chamber-scale work receiving its first UK performance in 2017.
 The RPS reserves the right to decide which of the two composition categories any work will be considered in.
 As a guideline, works scored for no more than 15 players will probably be considered in the chamber category.

 for the creative and cohesive programming and presentation of a series or festival which took place or concluded in the UK in 2017.